NotoriousRebel/notoriousrebel.github.io/_posts/2019-07-13-automating-the-hunt-for-lolbas.md

 ### Python -> Powershell

-With Linux being taken care of, Windows was next.
+With Linux being taken care of by [GTFOBins](https://gtfobins.github.io/) Windows was next.
-One of the biggest obstacles is that compared to GTFOBins LOLBAS is over quadruple the size.
+One of the biggest obstacles is that compared to GTFOBins, LOLBAS is over quadruple the size.
 Using Python and Bash to quickly accumulate the files and output the information into an easy way to copy and paste is great.